Comment on page

 In DeGate protocol, the proof generation is undertaken by the relayer through an off-chain circuit program.
 The relayer collects a large number of transactions to generate a SNARK proof.
 The SNARK proof is a hash-like piece of content that represents the changeset to the state of DeGate protocol.
 For verification, to achieve and prove trustlessness in the blockchain system, we use immutable open-source smart contracts to verify the proof and update the state atomically.
 The exchange data is recorded in Merkel trees through the smart contract, and the Ethereum mainnet guarantees its security.

 In the ZK-Rollup technical architecture, the protocol must host users' assets in smart contracts.
-No one can manipulate a user's assets, which are proved by cryptography and secured by immutable protocol.
+No one can manipulate a user's assets, which are proved by cryptography.

 However, there is still an availability risk in that an operator running a DEX based on DeGate protocol could go offline and be unable or unwilling to provide services.
 If the operator is shut down, the logic for regular deposits and withdrawals will not be available.
 In this worst case scenario, the DeGate "exodus mode" enables users to retrieve their assets.